abhimazu/binoloop/server/README.md

 1. Docker
 2. Docker Compose
 3. Optionally, for local testing without Docker:
-   a.
-Python (version 3.8 or later recommended)
+   - Python (version 3.8 or later recommended)
-   b.
-Required Python libraries (FastAPI, uvicorn, transformers, etc.) which can be installed using pip (mentioned in the requirments.txt file)
+   - Required Python libraries (FastAPI, uvicorn, transformers, etc.) which can be installed using pip (mentioned in the requirments.txt file)
-   c.
-Ensure port 8000 is free for the fastapi server
+   - Ensure port 8000 is free for the fastapi server

 ## Setup and Installation